IOleg-crypto/WPFTuneForge/README.md

 ---

 > [!IMPORTANT]
-> TuneForge saves your favorite songs in a `FavoriteSong.bin` file within the program folder.
+> TuneForge saves your favorite songs in a `FavoriteSong.txt` file within the program folder.
 > If this file is deleted, all your favorite songs will be lost.

 ## 🚀 Technologies and Libraries